 M.2 NVMe drives are blissfully easy to install.
 These storage drives get power straight from the motherboard and transfer data that way too, so there's no need for pesky cables.

 Most modern motherboards have two or more slots for these drivers.
-The Asus ROG STRIX Z370-E motherboard that we're using has two slots.
+The MSI MAG B550M Mortar motherboard that we're using has two slots.
 You can find their location in the manual.
 One is immediately obvious as it sits just below the CPU with its own heatsink, and that's the one we'll be using.

-Unscrew the heat shield from the motherboard by removing the three screws.
-You'll see a sticker underneath that needs to be removed before reinstalling and this will help keep the drive in place.
+Unscrew the heat shield from the motherboard by removing the two screws.
+You'll see a sticker underneath that needs to be removed before reinstalling - this will help keep the drive in place.

 With the cover off you can install the drive.
 Simply click the drive in at a roughly 30-degree angle, then replace the heatsink cover with its screw to hold it in place on the other end.
-Be sure to replace the heat shield and screw it back in too.
+Hey presto, you've installed your storage.

 Preparing your case

 Lay the case on a flat surface so you can see the inside easily.
-The NZXT H510i case we're using has stand-off screws pre-installed to hold the motherboard in place once you've slipped it in and screwed it down, so don't worry about those too much.
+The Corsair 4000X has stand-off screws pre-installed to hold the motherboard in place once you've slipped it in and screwed it down, so don't worry about those too much.

 Installing the I/O shield

-However, if you've got a differne board you might need to install the I/O shield.
+However, if you've got a differne board you might need to install the I/O shield yourself.
 This is a bit of plastic that goes into the top rear of the PC case.
 This houses the inputs and outputs for the PC and protects the rear of the motherboard from contact with the case itself.